-A student who is placed on academic warning who does not earn the minimum cumulative GPA on the scale described above at the end of the next term of enrollment will be placed on academic probation.
-The student will be required to meet with an AP counselor or Registrar to complete an AP Contract Agreement form.
+A student who is placed on academic warning who does not earn the minimum cumulative GPA at the end of the next term of enrollment will be placed on academic probation (AP).
+The student will be required to meet with an AP counselor or registrar to complete an AP Contract Agreement form.
 The AP Counselor will calculate the required grades necessary to progress towards satisfactory standing in the next semester.
 By signing the AP contract, the student is agreeing to earn the grades required in the current term.
+Students will not be able to register until the AP Contract is completed.